SameerKamani/CraftyBiz/README.md

 1. Ensure you have Python installed.
 2. Install required modules using `pip install pyodbc PyQt6`.
 3. Replace the database connection details in the script with your own.
+4. extract the zip file in screens
-4. Run the application by executing the script.
+5. Run the application by executing the script.

 **Note:**
 - The repository includes UI files for different screens, enhancing the user interface.